earthly/website/blog/_posts/2023-07-26-build-transpose.md

 But there was a plan for how to close this gap.
 The theory went that GPT-4 could fill in the details.
 Or at least that volunteer could find out if that was possible.
 And that poor volunteer, did I mention that was me?

 So my task was to build a translator using an LLM.
-It's not entirely done, but it works well so far ([here it is](https://github.com/adamgordonbell/to-earthly)).
+It's not entirely done, but it works well so far, ([GitHub link](https://github.com/adamgordonbell/to-earthly)).
 Building it was different than I thought, and I learned some lessons that are generally helpful if you are thinking of building on top of an LLM.
 Let's go through them.

 ## Context: A Scarcity in a Sea of Surplus